M.F.A, Visual Studies Workshop, Rochester, NY

 I am an artist working in black and white photography using film and gelatin silver papers, to take portraits.
 I shoot nature digitally and sell images as cards or large prints.
 I am most interested in conveying to students the fun of expressing and exploring one's identity through the choices one makes when photographing.

-I received a B.A. from Boston University majoring in Art History.
 I studied photography at the Museum of Fine Arts School in Boston while working on a book about my grandfather.
 I attended the Visual Studies Workshop in Rochester, New York where I received an M.F.A.
 I learned to make half-tones and self-published my book entitled, A Heritage.
 I went on to study book-binding and have created many one-of-a-kind artist's books.

 In 2004, I was awarded a research grant to photograph people with piercings, from which I created a 36-image show.
 In 2010, I had a one-woman show of twenty Piercing Portraits and gave a talk about how this project changed my attitudes.
 My work has been exhibited both locally and nationally in both group and one-woman shows, my work has won awards in three different shows dozen outlets around the state.